 3. TDS (Tax Deduction at Source)

 When an individual receives a payment, his/her TDS gets deducted under the Income Tax Act.
 The CBDT (Central Board of Direct Taxes) manages this deduction.
 After filing the TDS return, the income tax department deducts the tax calculated from the income.
-The final amount is further refunded.
+The final amount is further repayment.
 The following are the cases in which TDS is exempted:

 - When the Assessing Officer provides a certificate of exemption

-The following Elements are Also Impact the TDS deductions:
+The following elements are Also Impact the TDS deductions:

 1. Medical allowance